mihir254/mihir254/README.md

 # Hello!
-I am Mihir 👋
+I am Mihir 🙋‍♂️

-## Master of Science - Computer Science | Bachelor of Engineering - Computer Engineering
+## Master of Science - Computer Science | Bachelor of Engineering - Computer Engineering :

-- :sunny: Learning and accepting whatever comes my way
+- ☀️ Learning and accepting whatever comes my way
 - 🥅 Better time management and increased productivity
 - ⚡ Multi-tasking is the way to go!
-- 🔭 Exploring the power of Machine Learning
+- 🎰 Exploring the power of Machine Learning
-- 👯 Love to collaborate and work in a team
+- 👬 Love to collaborate and work in a team

 ### Connect with me: